jaehho/jaehho/resume/main.typ

   start-date: "May 2024",
   end-date: "Aug 2024",
 )
-- Developed and optimized advanced time-series forecasting models using GluonTS, Chronos, and Darts to generate actionable price predictions for flagship petrochemical products, enabling data-driven decision-making.
+- Developed and optimized advanced time-series forecasting models utilizing GluonTS, Chronos, and Darts Python libraries to generate price predictions for flagship petrochemical products with a 3-month forecasting horizon.
 - Refactored backend data pipelines in Django, transitioning from MongoDB to ClickHouse and improving performance.
-- Built a web backend for business analysts, automating the aggregation of news and articles via APIs and integrating LLM-driven sentiment analysis with aforementioned forecasting models to enhance market insights.
+- Developed a web backend that automates news and article aggregation via private and public APIs, algorithmically integrating forecasts and market indicators to enhance LLM-driven sentiment analysis and deliver actionable insights.

 #work(
   position: "Teacher Assistant",